qqiumax/qqiumax.github.io/journal/README.md

 ## 2022/5/31
 ## **Reflection: Your choice**
 ### I did have many choices, like putting my journal up here and not putting any ads here...
 I have been curious these days.
 What have I done so wrong that it means skinning my whole body and almost failing a math test and dissapointing my parents?
 I am curious to finnd out what I have done wrong.
 Well, also [contact me](https://qqiumax.github.io/contact/) if you have any ideas.
+## **6/13**
+## **How will you properly prepare for the final practices**
+## Hmmm, I do have to try really hard to impress my teachers in order to get a better grade.
+I have been almost failing everything, but it seemed that this practice have a heavy weight, and maybe I *am* going to get an A or A-, but I have to work hard.
+I'd better work harder on maths, since I haven't been getting a good grade.
+I should also stop working on my site for a few weeks, but I will pick it up later.
+Al and all, all is well.

 [back](https://qqiumax.github.io/home/)